National University of Equatorial Guinea

-The National University of Equatorial Guinea (UNGE, Universidad Nacional de Guinea Ecuatorial in Spanish) is a public institution of higher education, being one of the main universities of Equatorial Guinea in Central Africa.
+The National University of Equatorial Guinea (UNGE, Spanish: Universidad Nacional de Guinea Ecuatorial) is a public institution of higher education, being one of the main universities of Equatorial Guinea in Central Africa.

 It has a main campus in Malabo as well as a unit in Bata.
 Its current Rector is Filiberto Ntutumu Nguema Nchama.

-Historic
+History

 The university tradition of UNGE dates back to the Spanish colonial period, when the country's first high schools were founded, anchored in the Spanish concern before the various decolonization movements that were beginning to take shape on the African continent.

 From the colonial period to independence

-The course of the UNGE began with the former Indigenous Colonial Institute (in Spanish: Instituto Colonial Indígena), created on March 30, 1935, with vocation for technical education.
-However, it was only on August 6, 1943, when this Institute was elevated to Indigenous Higher School (ESI; in Spanish: Escuela Superior Indígena), that in fact began higher education in Guinea.
-From 1958 onwards, the ESI was renamed the Santo Tomás de Aquino Higher School (in Spanish: Escuela Superior Santo Tomás de Aquino), again changing its name in 1959 to the Provincial Higher School (in Spanish: Escuela Superior Provincial).
+The course of the UNGE began with the former Indigenous Colonial Institute (Spanish: Instituto Colonial Indígena), created on March 30, 1935, with vocation for technical education.
+However, it was only on August 6, 1943, when this Institute was elevated to Indigenous Higher School (ESI; Spanish: Escuela Superior Indígena), that in fact began higher education in Guinea.
+From 1958 onwards, the ESI was renamed the Santo Tomás de Aquino Higher School (in Spanish: Escuela Superior Santo Tomás de Aquino), again changing its name in 1959 to the Provincial Higher School (Spanish: Escuela Superior Provincial).
 In this period the establishment existed diplomas of administration, teaching (today pedagogy) and commerce (now economic sciences).